By Alyse Bacine

 Nervous System Regulation

-Perhaps breathwork's most profound physiological impact lies in its ability to fundamentally recalibrate the nervous system.
+Perhaps the most profound physiological impact lies in the ability of breathwork techniques for trauma recovery to fundamentally recalibrate the nervous system.
 Many modern health challenges stem from chronic sympathetic activation—the "fight or flight" response—that creates ongoing stress and prevents complete healing.

 This vagal stimulation doesn't just create a temporary state change—it retrains the nervous system to establish a new baseline of functioning.
-Trauma-informed breathwork approaches specifically target this recalibration, helping shift the automatic nervous system balance toward parasympathetic dominance and fundamentally transforming how we respond to stress on a physiological level.
+This approach explicitly targets this recalibration, helping shift the automatic jumpy system balance toward parasympathetic dominance and fundamentally transforming how we respond to stress on a physiological level.

-The implications of this nervous system recalibration extend to nearly every aspect of health.
+Breathwork's impact on emotional healing extends to nearly every aspect of physical health.
 Digestion improves, inflammation decreases, immune function enhances, and sleep quality deepens—all because the body spends more time in a state conducive to healing and restoration rather than defense and survival.

 Psychological and Emotional Benefits of Breathwork